bbjprojek/intro/src/pages/about.md

 BBJProjeK is currently just a placeholder for miscellaneous projects and innovation, based in Getafe, Madrid.

+## Infrastructure
+We have a modern and extended infrastructure for all member of BBJProjeK.
+We can higlight our [BBJProjeK Mail](https://mail.bbjprojek.org/), [XasPos](https://cabinet.bbjprojek.org/xaspos/), our public messaging platform, or [BBJProjeK CDN](https://cdn.bbjprojek.org), where unlimited* storage can be used for plenty of projects and build hours.

+Many of our infrastructure layout and guidelines are governed not only by our [Operations Working Group](https://wiki.bbjprojek.org/docs/team/operations-working-group/), but recently by The Ragyxo Team and their [RaBBAu Interal Notes](https://ragyxo.com/partners/rabbau-notes).

+You can learn more about different teams in our organization at the [BBJProjeK Handbook](https://wiki.bbjprojek.org/docs/team/).

 ## Products
 BBJProjeK, as an organization, doesn't offer any product or service.
-Everything we do as an organization is completely <a href="https://git.bbjprojek.org">open source</a> and free, and most projects are available at our <a href="https://git.bbjprojek.org">Git</a>.
+Everything we do as an organization is completely <a href="https://git.bbjprojek.org">open source</a> and free, and most projects are available at <a href="https://git.bbjprojek.org">GitLab</a>.

 We usually make designs for some business and companies, but again, completely free and without warranty.
 We make things in the organization as a hobby.

 ## Projects
-Here are certain some notorious projects we did in the past years.
+Here are certain some notorious external projects we did in the past years.

 - <a href="https://cabinet.bbjprojek.org/docs/agency/">BBJProjeK The Agency</a>
+- <a href="https://cabinet.bbjprojek.org/assets/sfp-chapter-x.pdf">BBJProjeK SFP Chapter X</a>
 - <a href="https://cabinet.bbjprojek.org/docs/authority/">BBJProjeK The Authority</a>
 - <a href="https://wiki.bbjprojek.org/projects/rfi">RFIMadrid - Madrid Railway Network</a>
 - <a href="https://wiki.bbjprojek.org/tools/artwork/">Artwork Finder</a>